 To finish our artful exploration of superheroes we pictured ourselves as superheroes in our own Superhero Landscapes.
 The children invented funny and very thoughtful scenarios for themselves, including protective powers in form of colors or protective magic rainbows, exploring space and independence – living alone away from home (but including a toolkit to repair the rocket ship to fly back!), exploring fears and strengths (I wouldn’t want to live alone, I’d be with my friends, they make me strong!”), further experimenting with power (“I’d be in charge of everything.”), seeking personal empowerment (“I’d have feathers so I can fly!”), exploring ‘good’ and ‘bad’, and giving shape to the ‘bad’ guys – sorting and trying out different roles (“I’d only fight the bad guys.”, “If I’d be a superhero I’d be a bad guy.”).

-If you’re wondering about the benefits of superhero play, how to introduce the topic of superheroes or how to support healthy superhero play, make sure to check out our other superhero projects with lots of useful information here:
+If you’re wondering about the benefits of superhero play, how to introduce the topic of superheroes or how to you can support superhero play (and explain it to concerned parents), make sure to check out our other superhero projects with what I hope is lots of useful information here:

 - Printed photo of each child